Kolkata Metro: East-West Metro

 The realignment led to many other issues and delays.
-Some of the biggest issues were the H-piles under Esplanade metro station and the Bowbazar mishap.
-As per the 1971 master plan, the East-West Corridor was supposed to pass under Central metro station, so the square foundational beams in Esplanade were not removed.
-Since the Tunnel Boring Machines (TBMs) cannot cut through steel, another small tunnel was dug using New Austrian tunnelling method (NATM) and the H-piles were cut manually.
-This extended the tunnelling process by one and a half months.
-In September 2019, during the construction of the eastbound tunnel (from Esplanade to Sealdah), a TBM hit an aquifer under Bowbazar, causing a major collapse in the area, delaying work in that section for several months.
+Some of the biggest issues were the H-piles under the Esplanade metro station and the Bowbazar mishap.
+Per the 1971 master plan, the East-West Corridor was supposed to pass under Central metro station, so the square foundational beams in Esplanade were not removed.
+Since the tunnel boring machines cannot cut through steel, another small tunnel was dug using New Austrian tunneling method (NATM) and the H-piles were cut manually.
+This extended the tunneling process by one and a half months.
+In September 2019, during the construction of the eastbound tunnel (from Esplanade to Sealdah), a machine hit an aquifer under Bowbazar, causing a major collapse in the area, delaying work in that section for several months.
 Around 80 houses were damaged and many buildings were declared unsafe, affecting more than 600 people.
 Later subsidence in the area was checked using grouting.
-Very recently, a fear has developed that the E-W metro tunnel running under the area may collapse.
-This is due to the soft soil of the area which is not fit for boring tunnels through it.
-The metro officials and the municipal corporation are currently looking into these problems.